 Who will receive Form 1099-K?

-Following are some examples of situations that will not trigger Form 1099-K in 2021 but are highly likely to cross the new threshold in 2022 and beyond:
+Following are some examples of situations that are highly likely to cross the new threshold in 2024 and beyond:

 - Renting out your vacation home for a couple of weekends throughout the year on Airbnb or VRBO